blagodarin/aulos/README.md

 Key concepts:
 * Fully synthetic sound ("vector audio" as a counterpart to vector graphics).
 * Suitable for realtime audio generation in performance-demanding applications (e. g. games).
-* Easy to integrate into existing codebases (as a static library with no external dependencies).
+* Easy to integrate into existing codebases (as a static library which only depends on the C++ standard library).
-* Provides a basic set of tools for audio playback and editing.
+* Includes a full-featured utility for audio creation, editing and playback.

+## Disclaimer

+**aulos** is in its early stages of development.
+Until it reaches version 0.1, *any* commit may change *anything* (API, ABI, file format) in an incompatible way.